erichgess/erichgess.github.io/content/posts/2021/08/30/braid-error-handling.md

 At the time, I felt unsatisfied with this decision, but I was also happy to make it.
 I knew that I would make much better judgements on what error handling strategies and designs would work best in `braidc`.
-Being new to Rust and have very little intuition for the language meant that my choices would probably be wrong.
+Being new to Rust and have very little intuition for the language meant that my choices would probably be wrong; no matter how much I learned about error type strategies at _that_ moment.
 The design that left the smallest footprint on the code base would also be the design that's the easiest to change.
 The design needed to maintain the `Result` type for propagating error information, because the structure that creates is what's _fundamental_ to Rust's error handling.

-Right now, in `braidc` everything returns `Result<_, String>`.

 ```rust
 fn extern_def(stream: &mut TokenStream) -> ParserResult<Extern<u32>> {